markosnarinian/smart-home-sqlite/README.md

 # smart-home-sqlite

+# What it does
+You can use this program to create your own smart home devices for use with Google Home & Google Assistant.
+See https://developers.home.google.com/cloud-to-cloud/project/authorization.

+# Directory structure
 The "certs" folder contains the SSL certification required for encryption of the connection between client & server.
 (Sensitive data have been removed)

 The "config" folder contains the basic server configuration and the devices linked to each user account in JSON format.
 (Sensitive data have been removed)